One of the latest videos in our collection of shared thoughts and experiences is ‘Integrating mergers and acquisitions’.

 In our experience there are some practical steps we can take to minimise this risk:

 If the failure to integrate corporate cultures is a major source of problems, then we should pay more attention to this during due diligence.
 We need to train our integration teams to be able to analyze corporate cultural differences and identify the gaps are likely to cause challenges.
 The size of these gaps will often be a good predictor of areas where we should focus more attention in order to be successful.

 In integration we usually have three options:

-1. To assimilate the smaller organisation into the larger one.
-This often happens when we acquire an organisation for a specific technical capability or market share.
-The larger organisation rolls out it systems, processes and culture.
+1. To assimilate the smaller organization into the larger one.
+This often happens when we acquire an organization for a specific technical capability or market share.
+The larger organization rolls out it systems, processes and culture.